Top new laws for teens & parents 2013

 6. Easier access to the pill.
 Registered nurses in California can now provide birth control without having to conduct a pelvic exam or without direct physician supervision.
 However, under federal law teens younger than 17 must have a doctor’s order or prescription to buy the emergency-contraception morning after pill.

 7. No txting & driving.
 Michigan joins 32 other states plus the District of Columbia to ban cell phone usage by teens (or novice drivers) while driving.
 This new law prohibits the use of hands-on cell phones for any driver with a temporary drivers permit or a level 1 or 2 graduated license.
 In other words, the new applies to drivers under the age 17.
-Check out this chart to find the cell phone use and distracted driving laws in your state.
+Check out this chart to find the narrative essay topics for grade 9 in your state.

 8. Legal can be lethal.
 Colorado and Washington have become the first two states to legalize the recreational use of marijuana.
 Keep in mind that you must be 21 and possess less than one ounce.
 Possession continues to violate the federal law.
 Meanwhile, Maine attempts to crack down on bath salts by banning 5 other designer drugs that came out to get around the original law.
 Think twice before getting mixed up with so-called “legal” substances.
 Not only are they potentially illegal, many of these synthetic drugs have extremely bad side effects.